 - Anxiety and/or sadness: Perimenopause can raise your stress level, and can create hormonal imbalances that affect mood and emotional health.
 Stress hormones directly affect the production and balance of other hormones.

-- Irritability and/or moodiness: Feeling angry all the time and snapping at your friends and family doesn’t feel good — for you or them!
+- Irritability and/or moodiness: Feeling angry all the time and snapping at your friends and family doesn’t feel good — for you or them.
 Outbursts and mood swings are some of the first signs many women notice in perimenopause.

 - Feeling overwhelmed: Perimenopause and menopause can compound existing stress levels, causing your body to be overcome with too many demands.
-Under these conditions, it’s likely you’ll feel overwhelmed and unable to deal effectively with anything.
+Under these conditions, it’s likely you’ll feel overwhelmed mentally and feel unable to deal effectively with anything.

-Reduce your symptoms naturally
+Reduce your perimenopause symptoms naturally